LeviDooku/parallel-mandelbrot-set-calculus/README.md

 # Parallel Mandelbrot Set Calculus and Render

+Generate Mandelbrot set PGM images.
+The goal is to compare sequential and parallel implementations using MPI.

 ## Overview

 This is a project meant to lern the basic features of MPI (message passing interface).